-On July 23, 2021, we entered into a sales agreement with Jefferies LLC, pursuant to which we may sell, from time to time at its sole discretion through Jefferies, as our sales agent, shares of our common stock having, up to an aggregate sales price of \$100.0 million through Jefferies (the "ATM Program").
-Any shares of our common stock sold will be issued pursuant to our shelf registration statement on Form S-3 (File No. 333-257990).
-We will pay Jefferies a commission up to 3.0% of the gross sales proceeds of any shares of our common stock sold under the ATM Program and also have provided Jefferies with indemnification and contribution rights.
-As of March 31, 2024, we have sold an aggregate of 9,017,110 shares of our common stock for net proceeds of approximately \$41.5 million, after deducting commissions and offering expenses pursuant to the ATM Program.
-During the three months ended March 31, 2024, we sold an aggregate of 56,288 shares of our common stock for net proceeds of approximately \$0.3 million, after deducting commissions and expenses.
-As of March 31, 2024, approximately \$57.3 million remained available for sale under the ATM Program.
+On July 23, 2021, we entered into a sales agreement with Jefferies LLC ("Jefferies"), pursuant to which we may sell, from time to time at its sole discretion through Jefferies, as its sales agent, shares of its common stock having, up to an aggregate sales price of \$100.0 million of its common stock through Jefferies (the "Prior ATM Program").
+As of June 20, 2024, we had sold an aggregate 9,017,110 shares of its common stock for gross proceeds of approximately \$42.7 million (\$41.5 million net of commissions and estimated expenses) under the Prior ATM Program.
+On June 20, 2024, we and Jefferies terminated the Prior ATM Program and entered a new Open Market Sale AgreementSM (the "Sales Agreement") to sell shares of common stock from time to time through Jefferies acting as sales agent (the "ATM Program").
+Pursuant to the prospectus supplement dated June 20, 2024 (the "Prospectus Supplement") filed by us with the U.S. Securities and Exchange Commission ("SEC"), we will be able to offer and sell up to \$205,000,000 of its shares of common stock pursuant to the Sales Agreement.
+We will pay Jefferies a commission up to 3.0% of the gross sales proceeds of any shares of its common stock sold through Jefferies under the ATM Program and also has provided Jefferies with indemnification and contribution rights.
+As of June 30, 2024, we have sold an aggregate of 2,133,534 shares of its common stock for gross proceeds of approximately \$4.8 million (\$4.7 million net of commissions and estimated expenses).
+As of June 30, 2024, approximately \$200.2 million remained available for sale under the ATM Program.
+Between July 1, 2024 and July 18, 2024 the Company sold 672,539 shares of our common stock for gross proceeds of \$1.5 million (\$1.4 million net of commissions and estimated expenses) pursuant to the ATM Program.